Complete privacy on the internet is virtually impossible, and any services that claim to offer it are bending the truth.

 When you inadvertently permit an app, you agree to allow it to violate your privacy; this is just the same as not enabling security by using a lock screen only worse.

 Many of the above online privacy issues can be limited by using a virtual private network (VPN).

-As soon as you install the client app on your device or home router, you will have protection.
+As soon as you install the client app on your device or home router, you will have protection(and so will your family).
 Every bit of data that flows through your internet connection will be encrypted in the same way a bank encrypts their data.

-Not only can no one see what you are sending, receiving or doing online, they cannot relate it back to your IP address.
+Not only can no one see what you are sending, receiving, or doing online, they cannot relate it to your IP address.

-Any service that promises the ultimate in online privacy and security bends the truth, but a good reliable VPN when used with all the above measures.
+Any service that promises the ultimate in online privacy and security bends the truth, but an excellent reliable VPN when used with all the above measures.

-They can make you as secure as you can be no matter if you are on a computer or on your cell phone.
+They can make you as secure as you can be, no matter if you are on a computer or your cell phone.